Azure-Samples/azure-search-power-skills/Vision/AutoMLVisionClassifier/README.md

 Note, the prebuilt model only exists in the docker image `shanepeckham/amlclassifier_powerskill:v1` so if you need the prebuilt model, first pull this image and then retag it.

-The container will require the following variables set at runtime, namely:
+The container will require the following variables set at runtime:

 ```bash
 KEY=[YourSecretKeyCanBeAnything]    # This is a secret key - only requests with this key will be allowed